Mato-T/Web-App/README.md

  - For more information, check out the SQL.txt file in this repository to look at the SQL queueries.

  # Features
 - To get the features across of an interactive website is quite a challenge, so I decided to make a quick video.
 However, in a nutshell, the user enters a URL of an Amazon product into the text field, waits until the results have been loaded up and then provides a label to filter the displayed reviews.
-For a more detailed display of the wepage, check out this video:
+For a more detailed display of the wepage, check out the features.mp4 file in this repository.

+# Technologies
+- I used several technologies building this application.
+First, I hosted a database using MariaDB that will store the information that resulted from crawling the Amazon webpages.
+Of course, I also used the most popular front-end technologies like HTML, CSS, and JavaScript.
+Most of the webpage is acutally dynamically generated, meaning that the actual content of the wep page is based on the queries made to the database.
+- When it comes to backend technology, I set up a Flask app to handle the connection made to the query and initiate the crawling process.
+Furthermore, the Flask app directs the texts from the reviews to the Transformer model.
+- As mentioned earlier, an important part of this application is classifying the reviews.
+Since no labels are available, a zero-shot classifier is used.
+Zero-shot classifiers are typically trained using a pre-trained language model, such as BERT or GPT.
+The model uses its pre-trained knowledge of language and concepts to make a prediction about the class of the input data by contrasting the input text and the label.
+The label, for example, might be a prompt like: "this text is about customer service".
+- Hugging Face is a useful platform that provides an enormous amount of different Transformer models.
+I decided to go with DeBERTa-v3-base (https://huggingface.co/sileod/deberta-v3-base-tasksource-nli) that was fine-tuned on 520 tasks, including a number of datasets that I deemed relevant for my purpose (e.g., https://huggingface.co/datasets/app_reviews and https://huggingface.co/datasets/amazon_polarity).
+- When it comes to scraping Amazon webpages, I used to essential technologies.
+First, I used Selenium's webdriver, an API that provides an interface for controlling the behaviour of web browsers.
+A headless webdriver provides the browser functionality without any visible UI.
+The advantage of such a web browser is that it executes JavaScript and stores cookies to appear more human like.
+This will prevent Amazon to prompt CAPTCHA challenges.
+- Using Selenium, I am able to obtain the HTML code of the Amazon webpage (it will take more time, however, than using the Requests library).
+I feel most comfortable using Beautiful Soup for parsing HTML documents, so I used this library to extract the information required.

+# Limitations
+- This web applications has several limitations.
+First, as shown in the demo video, it takes considerable time to crawl the information from the Amazon web page.
+Note that, for demonstration purposes, I only crawled the first 10 reviews from each star (i.e., 10 one-star reviews, 10 two-star reviews, etc.).
+In many cases, there are thousands of reviews that can be scraped, taking even more time to obtain.
+- Second, I tried but did not succeed in fine-tuning this model even further.
+This is because of the limited computation resources I have.
+In my case, I was constantly running out of CUDA memory, since the model has millions of parameters.
+I tried truncating the text input, using a batch size of 1 with gradient accumulation, etc., but nothing seemed to work.
+For this reason, the model might be inaccurate from time to time.
+This is especially true when the text has 30 characters or less.
+- Another major limitation is that this web page does not work with all Amazon products.
+It works fine with tangible things, like hardware, household items, etc., but it does not work with e-Books, movies, or similar.
+This is because Amazon does not structure all of their products the same, and it would require additional coding for these products
+- Deep learning is dominated by English, meaning that the DeBERTa-v3-base is primarily designed for the English language so I decided to accept products from the Amazon.com website only.

+# Conclusion and Future Development